 As per the terms of the lease, residents are not permitted to sub-let their apartments.

 Retirement Villages does not discriminate on the grounds of age, marital status, race, religion, sex, sexual orientation or disability and is committed to a policy of equal opportunities and diversity.

 Our retirement villages are designed to provide an enjoyable and supported environment for older people living independently.
 So far as we are able, we will endeavour to accommodate residents in line with our diversity policy.

 Prospective purchasers will be asked to confirm that they are generally in good health.
 Purchasers who have specific health problems may be required to provide further information via their G.P.

-A suitably trained and qualified Nurse is on duty 24 hours per day 7 days per week to provide an emergency call out support service within the Village.
+A suitably trained and qualified member of staff is on duty 24 hours per day 7 days per week to provide an emergency call out support service within the Village.
 This strictly covers emergency first response only.

 Where the situation deteriorates and independence diminishes to the point where permanent care is needed, then inevitably the resident themselves or their relatives will recognise that alternative living arrangements need to be made.

 In the very rare circumstances of this not being recognised, and bearing in mind the best interests of other residents, the staff, and the resident themselves, then there is a covenant in the lease where the Landlord may give notice.
 It should be stressed that this is the very last resort and it is hoped, that matters such as this can be dealt with in a sensible and sympathetic manner by all parties.